ioBroker/ioBroker.js-controller/docs/en/README.md

 Redis, a particularly fast database, can optionally be integrated for systems with the highest performance requirements.

 Programmable
 Optional programming is done with JavaScript, a scripting language that has been continuously developed since 1995.
-This is easy to learn so that new requirements can be implemented quickly.
+This is easy to learn, so that new requirements can be implemented quickly.
 This makes it possible for everyone to contribute to ioBroker and for individual requirements to be implemented.

-For beginners in programming, the 'Blockly' variant is available, which makes it possible to quickly get results yourself using 'drag and drop' without extensive programming knowledge.
+For beginners in programming, the 'Blockly' variant is available, which enables you to quickly get results yourself using 'drag and drop' without extensive programming knowledge.

 ## Visualization
 With `VIS` ioBroker provides a powerful tool for creating an individual visualization.
 Current values from sensors can be displayed graphically, just like historical trends.
 Live images from surveillance cameras, the implementation of an alarm system, heating systems and air conditioning technology - almost everything that can be imagined can also be implemented.

 ![VIS](../de/media/vis2.png) *Example of a self-created VIS user interface*

 The user has maximum design freedom.
 Prefabricated modules for easy use help the user.
-However, it is not only possible to display information.
+But not only the display of information is possible.
 The control of devices is also quickly implemented via the visualization interface.
 The user interface can be adapted to a wide variety of end devices - from smartphones to wall tablets with touch functions to personal computers - everything can be done with simple drag and drop.

 Simple prefabricated user interfaces can be quickly implemented with the material or HabPanel adapter.